 Killens Review of Arts & Letters

-The Killens Review of Arts & Letters (Killens Review) is published twice a year by the Center.
-The publication is a peer-reviewed journal that seeks book reviews, essays, short stories, creative nonfiction, poetry, visual art, photographs, letters, and interviews related to the various cultural, sociopolitical, and historical experiences of writers and artists from the African Diaspora.
-The aim is to provide well-known and lesser-known authors, as well as educators and students, with opportunities to create and expand the canon of literature produced by people of color.
-We welcome the works of poets, novelists, short story writers, playwrights, journalists, essayists, scholars, and yet-to-be-discovered writers of the African Diaspora.
+The Killens Review of Arts & Letters is published twice a year by the Center.
+The publication is a peer-reviewed journal that seeks short stories, essays, nonfiction, poetry, art, photography, and interviews related to the various cultural, sociopolitical, and historical experiences of writers and artists from the African Diaspora, as well as the African continent.
+The aim is to provide accomplished and emerging writers, as well as educators and students, with opportunities to create and expand the canon of literature produced by writers and artists of African ancestry.

 While the Killens Review welcomes unsolicited material, we prefer to publish original material, i.e. first-ever stories.
 Unless otherwise selected by the editors, we cannot publish work that has previously appeared elsewhere in print or on the web.
 Prospective contributors are asked to submit work that is aligned with the current theme (the themes are announced in advance).

-Please note: material in this publication may not be reproduced in whole or in part without permission.
+Please note: Material in this publication may not be reproduced in whole or in part without permission.
 Opinions expressed by contributors do not necessarily reflect the views of the Center for Black Literature at Medgar Evers College, CUNY.
-The Killens Review of Arts & Letters cannot be held responsible for unsolicited manuscripts, photographs, or artwork.

 Clarence V. Reynolds is the Editor-In-Chief.
 Please contact him via email: firstname.lastname@example.org